Do: Consider hiring a wedding planner, or at least, a wedding consultant

 You can also download our complimentary wedding planning binder here to help you get started!

-So 1️⃣ , either you allocate budget right away and stick to it, which is the most common (and absolutely right!) approach, and find the right vendors that fits your budget.
+1, either you allocate budget right away and stick to it, which is the most common (and absolutely right!) approach, and find the right vendors that fit your budget.

-OR 2️⃣ , if you are planning a long engagement or a micro wedding, you can reverse engineer things, where you ask your “dream” wedding vendors their fees and work backwards.
-For example if your “dream photographer” will cost you $6k for the day of your wedding, how many months will you need to save up for that?
-Then, you can reverse engineer from there and book your wedding on a day that gives you enough time to cover payments.
-Most photographers ask for an initial payment and the rest of the payment usually is due before they deliver the final photos.
+OR 2, if you are planning a long engagement or a micro wedding, you can reverse engineer things, where you ask your “dream” wedding vendors their fees and work backward.
+For example, if your “dream photographer” will cost you $6k for the day of your wedding, how many months will you need to save up for that?
+You can then reverse engineer from there and book your wedding on a day that gives you enough time to cover payments.
+Most photographers ask for an initial payment, and the rest of the payment usually is due before they deliver the final photos.

-There are many websites that help you track spending, and they are all great, but you have to keep in mind, that all of us have different financial set-ups and approach, so when it comes to your wedding, having a “custom working” spreadsheet is good.
+Many wedding websites help you track spending, and they are all great, but you have to keep in mind that all of us have different financial set-ups and approach, so when it comes to your wedding, having a “custom working” spreadsheet is good.

-When planning a wedding, creating your own spreadsheet is essential, you can add dates as to when money will be coming in and when money will be paid out.
-A “custom working” spreadsheet can also include interest rates if you were to pay using your credit card.
+When planning a wedding, creating your own spreadsheet is essential; you can add dates as to when money will be coming in and when money will be paid out.
+A “custom working” spreadsheet can also include interest rates to pay using your credit card.
 Just a more customized approach to cater to your circumstance/situation.

 In 2020, we can only assume that it might be a longer engagement than usual.
-Which means there’s extra time to get creative on resources, approach and designs.
-Research tips and tricks, affordable alternatives and dupes to save some $$.
-Truthfully, spending on a photographer that you truly connected with, as well as they will be able to document your day and receive photos in a way you have always dreamed about, then it will be they are worth the $$.
+This means there’s extra time to get creative on resources, approach, and designs: research tips and tricks, affordable alternatives, and dupes to save some $$.
+Truthfully, spending on a photographer that you truly connected with and they will be able to document your day and receive photos in a way you have always dreamed about; then it will be they are worth the $$.

-Together with having your guests and yourself wear a mask and practice social distancing, you can also rent stanchions together with signs, to ensure physical distancing is practiced.
-To take things further for extra safety, you can also rent clear dividers (you can also decorate it!) that you can put in between tables.
+With your guests and yourself wearing a mask and practicing social distancing, you can also rent stanchions together with signs to ensure physical distancing is practiced.
+To take things further for extra safety, you can also rent clear dividers (you can also decorate it!) to put in between tables.
 Another option is to provide clear face shields that they can still wear, should they need to take the mask off to eat and/or drink.
 Adding extra preventative measures is always a good idea.

 Ask your family and friends to share their ideas, listen to them.
 Leave some jobs to the wedding planner; however, it is important that your family and friends feel involved.